CodaLabs-xyz/ZodiacCard/README.md

 ## Overview

 Zodiac Card is a Web3 application that combines astrology, NFTs, and AI to create unique fortune-telling experiences.
 Users can mint NFTs representing personalized fortune cards based on their zodiac sign, birth date, and current celestial alignments.
+Built as a Farcaster Frame-enabled Mini App and deployed on Base blockchain, it provides a seamless social and web3 experience for the Farcaster community.

 ## Features